LailaAlMadhagi/XAS_analysis/C1/README.md

 XAS_analysis: C1 code

+GENERAL INFORMATION ON THIS PROJECT
 This is created by Laila Al-Madhagi (fy11lham@leeds.ac.uk) for her PhD project on the 2018/06/05.
+Joanna Leng (j.leng@leeds.ac.uk) from the University of Leeds contributed to the development.
 The code license should be CC-BY-NC.
 GitHub does not support this license type and it will be added later.

 This program was developed with Python 3.5.2 with modules: numpy(version1.13.1), scipy (version 0.19.1), matplotlib (version 2.0.2) and subprocess.It was developed on a windows system using Anaconda

 FILES INCLUDED

 1,)README.md					This currently holds all the documentation for
 								this repository